Sialitech/label-siali/docs/source/blog/Automate-your-ML-pipeline-with-Label-Studio-and-Amazon-SageMaker.md

 <br/><img src="/images/webhook-blog/bird-labeled.png" alt="Screenshot of a finch perched on a fence with the beak, head, wing, and body labeled with different colored polygons." class="gif-border" width="800px" height="628px" />

-This is just one example of how you can use webhooks in Label Studio to simplify and automate part of your machine learning pipeline.
+This is just one example of how you can use webhooks in Siali Label to simplify and automate part of your machine learning pipeline.
 You can also use webhooks to:
 - Monitor model performance against ground truth annotations
 - Notify experts when a new project is ready to be annotated
 - Craft an active learning pipeline